DigitalCoreNZ/hashnode/cm5qj1xoc000a09l65xond71k.md

 * In the file menu of the Notebook, I select "File &gt; Rename...",

-* I rename the Notebook as "Hello World.ipynb" and click the blue "Rename" button.
+* I rename the Notebook as "hello-world.ipynb" and click the blue "Rename" button.

 ---

 ## Testing the DSPy Environment.

-* In the “Hello World“ Notebook, I define the local model that is used by DSPy:
+* In the “hello-world“ Notebook, I define the local model that is used by DSPy:

 ```bash